rfong/rflog/_posts/2023-07-06-maximizing-rc-experience.md

 Even with smaller routine dependencies, you'll be glad you set them up rather than wait until you are filled with extreme stoke during Week 1 and have grabbed a pairing station with someone you are excited to collaborate with, only to realize that you cannot start because your packages need an hour to install.

-If you'll be working in langs that may require you to have multiple versions installed on your machine simultaneously for reasons completely outside your control, such as Python or Ruby, I would **highly** recommend installing a language version manager for them, as it could save you several hours of mid-batch teeth-gnashing.
+If you'll be working in langs that may require you to have multiple versions installed on your machine simultaneously for reasons completely outside your control, such as Python or Ruby, I would **highly** recommend installing a language version manager for them (such as [pyenv](https://github.com/pyenv/pyenv)/[conda](https://docs.conda.io/en/latest/) for Python, or [rbenv](https://github.com/rbenv/rbenv) for Ruby), as it could save you several hours of mid-batch teeth-gnashing.

 ## Think about who you want to collaborate with (technically and energetically)